 Make the frosting

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese on medium speed until fluffy, about 2-3 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese and butter on medium speed until fluffy, about 2-3 minutes.
 Add the powdered sugar and continue to beat.
 Add the key lime juice and zest if using.
 If the frosting is too thin, add more powdered sugar.
 If it's too thick, you can add a splash of milk of your choice.

 - Once the cupcakes are completely cool, frost with the key lime frosting.
 I used a round piping tip for my cupcakes and decorated the tops with additional key lime zest.